ananthp77/fairbillingapp/README.md

 ## Usage

-1. **Prepare Input File**: Create a text file where each line contains a timestamp, a username, and an action ("Start" or "End").
+### 1. Prepare Input File: Create a text file where each line contains a timestamp, a username, and an action ("Start" or "End").
 The format should be:
 ```
 14:02:03 ALICE99 Start
 14:02:05 CHARLIE End